Warmth and light

 To extend the service life of its control units, they can be stored outside the cold frame in a cable box to protect them from moisture and heat.
 A regenerable dehumidifier cushion inside ensures that everything stays dry.

-The sunny spot for the preferred temperature
+The basking spot for the preferred temperature

 During the day, a bright, warm light source, also known as a ‘basking spot’, is required for the basking spot with a local temperature of 38 degrees at the carapace height of the largest animal.
 It is operated in a ceramic lamp holder.